An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 Important

-If an underactive thyroid is not treated, it can lead to complications.
+If an underactive thyroid is not treated, this can lead to problems.

 These include: